francesco-mannella/TD-0-Actor-Critic-reinforcement-learning-for-cue-based-localization/README.md

 The code is a neural network implementation of the TD(0) Actor-Critic reinforcement learning architecture.
 The model is based on the work in [Francesco Mannella & Gianluca Baldassarre (2006)](https://royalsocietypublishing.org/doi/10.1098/rstb.2006.1966), which aims to reproduce and understand the behaviors of domestic chicks in experiments where they are trained to locate food in different-sized arenas.
 The model provides insights into the chicks' navigation behaviors and suggests possible cognitive mechanisms underlying their actions.

 In the simulator, the agent sees a clear 3D view of the arena walls' edges.
+Movements are defined across two continuous dimensions: speed and rotation.
 The neural architecture is a perceptron equipped with two sets of action units — one dedicated to speed and the other to rotation — alongside an evaluation unit.
 The learned weights help us understand how the agent manages its actions in different visual situations.

 <table>
 <tbody>